TimboKZ/Rammy/README.md

 * **TeX file generation** using templates from modules
 * **TeX compilation** supporting several TeX engines
 * **Directory cleaning** by removing auxiliary files

+> Rammy is still in active development - any feedback is welcome!
+If you encounter a bug, please [create an issue](https://github.com/TimboKZ/Rammy/issues) so it can be fixed.

 # Quick example